 Visitors to the Queens Zoo will be impressed with the quality of the displays and the cleanliness of the zoo, as well as the collection of American animals on display.
 In 1968 the Flushing Meadows Zoo opened on the grounds of the 1964 World's Fair.
-Visitors will find the Queens Zoo appealing because of its digestible size -- you can see the entire zoo in about 2 hours and parking is both free and convenient.
+Visitors will find the Queens Zoo appealing because of its digestible size -- you can see the entire zoo in about 2 hours and you can get there easily via public transportation.

 The Queens Zoo is home to a variety of American animals, including lynx, alligators, bison, bald eagles, and sea lions.
-They also feature endangered speckled bears, which are from the Andes mountains in South America.
+They also feature endangered speckled bears, which are from the Andes mountains in South America (Two new cubs made their debut in May 2019.)
 There are a number of interactive exhibits for children, as well as an aviary, also left over from the World's Fair.

 - Location: 53-51 111th St. in Flushing Meadows Corona Park